nicoverbruggen/wsl-go/README.md

 This is a quick script to set up PHP 8.1 on WSL on Windows.

+## Setup script

-To use it, make sure you're in WSL (Ubuntu), download the script and run:
+To use the setup script, make sure you're in WSL (Ubuntu), clone the repository, `cd` into the directory and make the setup script executable:

-    chmod +x script.sh
+    chmod +x ./scripts/setup.sh

 After that, run:

-    sudo ./script.sh
+    sudo ./scripts/setup.sh